-The Partnership continues to review contracts and easements relative to the provisions of the ASU 2016-02 lease standard, the ASU 2018-01 easement standard and the ASU 2018-10 codification improvements standard, as well as to monitor relevant emerging industry guidance regarding the implementation of the standards.
+The Partnership continues to review contracts and easements relative to the provisions of the ASU 2016-02 lease standard, the ASU 2018-01 easement standard, the ASU 2018-10 codification improvements standard and the ASU 2018-11 targeted improvements standard, as well as to monitor relevant emerging industry guidance regarding the implementation of the standards.
 As part of this analysis, we are evaluating the potential information technology and internal control changes that will be required for adoption based on the findings from our contract and easement review process.
 While we have not estimated the quantitative effect that ASC 842 will have on our consolidated financial statements, the adoption of ASC 842 will increase our asset and liability balances on the consolidated balance sheets due to the required recognition of right-of-use assets and corresponding lease liabilities for all lease obligations that are currently classified as operating leases.
-The Partnership expects to adopt these standards in the first quarter of 2019 and continues to evaluate the other impact of the standards on our Condensed Consolidated Financial Statements and related disclosures.
+The Partnership will adopt these standards in the first quarter of 2019 and continues to evaluate the other impact of the standards on our Condensed Consolidated Financial Statements and related disclosures.